Stories of Stonewall: How the LGBTQ rebellion left a legacy

 Adrenaline pumping, Olenick worried about getting arrested but also about the action outside — shouting, sirens, sounds of objects being thrown.
 Gay people got harassed on the streets often enough that he wondered whether they were getting attacked.

-He never thought that what he was hearing early June 28, 1969, would echo for 50 years.
+What he was hearing early on June 28, 1969, would echo for 50 years.
 It was the start of a rebellion that helped propel and transform the modern LGBTQ rights movement, leaving a legacy in politics, policing and personal lives.

 "I'm standing there, not knowing what was going on.
 That was the horror," recalls Olenick, who was among many patrons police eventually allowed to leave the bar.
 "And then what came from it was the joy — the enlightenment for the country, for the world, that, 'Hey, we're here.
 Get over it.'"